gyandeep2902/DevDetective/README.md

 - Enhanced Online Visibility: Strengthen your online presence by highlighting GitHub repositories and linking to associated social media profiles, fostering connections within the developer community.

 ## Technologies Used

-- React: Used for building a responsive and interactive user interface.

 - HTML/CSS: Ensured a visually appealing and cohesive design for an engaging user experience.